Access Money Habitudes Online:

 Career Workshop

-1. Fun classroom activity: Many agencies and organizations use Money Habitudes because it feels like a game and because it’s hands-on, interactive and used like a fun classroom game.
+1. Fun classroom activity: Many agencies and organizations use Money Habitudes because it feels like a game and because it’s hands-on, interactive, and used like a fun classroom game.
 They also use it to mix up some of the “old reliable” classes they usually offer.
 And because it’s novel and non-threatening, it can be a good way to get new clients or students in the door – and have them come back for another class or coaching because they had a good experience.

-4. Low-cost or free classes: Many organizations that use Money Habitudes provide classes at no-cost or low-cost.
+4. Low-cost or free classes: Many organizations that use Money Habitudes provide classes at no cost or low cost.
 The classes that JVS is providing are $15.

 6. Staff training and personal development: As the posting notes, career counselors can use the tool to work with clients, but they can also get personal understanding and self-awareness from it themselves.
 That makes it a fun class activity for the students and the teacher.
 However, being aware of how you relate to money and how your clients relate to money – which may be very different – helps you as a coach better relate to a client and understand him or her.
 That can make for a better interaction, especially in one-on-one counseling, in terms of how you give advice and how you listen and react to a client.